favourojo/tswd-dataviz-portfolio/final-project-part-one.md

 ## Project Structure

+Setup: The United State's healthcare system reigns as the most popular healthcare system.

-The United States' high healthcare costs discourages many individuals from getting the best treatment to treat their concerning illnesses, and hope for there to be an alternative.
+Conflict: The United States' high healthcare costs discourages many individuals from getting the best treatment to treat their concerning illnesses.

+Resolution: Other countries offer more accessible healthcare services and can be more efficient than the United States

  As a reader, I want to know what the best suitable options to the United States' healthcare system and also other factors about their healthcare.
 For instance, I would also like to know about the life expectancy in each country and also the major causes of death to understand how the regions are tackling this issue and if they are doing it efficiently.
 I can do this by analyzing the life expectancy by the major causes of death in a country and then compare this with the healthcare costs per capita.

 ## Initial sketches